Example circuits¶

 The following examples are short single file standalone scripts which you can download and

 execute if you have lucipy installed.
-You can find them in the examples
+You can find them in the examples directory of

 the lucipy repository.